MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2103-release-notes.md

 Starting in version 2010, you could use the **Update-Help** cmdlet to download the latest information for the Configuration Manager PowerShell module.

+In version 2103, the PowerShell module structure changed from 29 DLLs to two.
+The PowerShell XML help files are associated with the DLL for the cmdlets.
+So the version 2010 help content is incompatible with a version 2103 console, and the version 2103 help content is incompatible with a version 2010 console.

-Because of a change in how the updateable content is structured and published with the release of version 2103, don't use **Update-Help** on a version 2010 site.
+Because of this change in how the updateable content is structured and published with the release of version 2103, don't use **Update-Help** on a version 2010 site.
 Update the site to version 2103, and then update the local help content.

 The cmdlet will successfully download content on a version 2010 console, but **Get-Help** will only return default usage information.
+This behavior is because PowerShell isn't able to find the cmdlet information in the right XML file, which is different now.
 Before the release of version 2103, if you used **Update-Help** with a version 2010 site, you can continue to use **Get-Help** now.

+Similarly, if you used **Update-Help** on a version 2010 site, after you update to version 2103, run **Update-Help** again to get the compatible version of the help content.
+Otherwise **Get-Help** will only return default usage information.

 > [!NOTE]
 > This issue is unique to version 2010.
 Because of how the structure changed, it shouldn't be an issue for later versions.